Victoria Peak

 The summit of Victoria Peak is occupied by a radio telecommunications facility and is closed to the public.
-The surrounding area of public parks, tourist facilities and high-value residential land is the area that is normally meant by the name The Peak.
+The name The Peak is usually a reference to the surrounding area of public parks, tourist facilities and high-value residential land.
 The Peak also refers to Victoria Peak itself and its nearby areas, including Victoria Gap, Mount Kellett and Mount Gough.
 Sometimes Bowen Hill may also be included.

-Victoria Peak is only one of the most expensive residential areas in Hong Kong, but not the most expensive compared to Deep Water Bay and Jardine's Lookout.
+The Peak is also known as a residential area consisting of different neighbourhoods including the less affluent Mount Kellett which faces Southside.
+It is one of the most expensive residential areas in Hong Kong and internationally.

-History
+History of Victoria Peak

 As early as the 19th century, the Peak attracted prominent European residents because of its panoramic view over the city and its temperate climate compared to the sub-tropical climate in the rest of Hong Kong.
 The sixth Governor of Hong Kong, Sir Richard MacDonnell had a summer residence built on the Peak circa 1868.
 Those that built houses named them whimsically, such as The Eyrie, and the Austin Arms.

 These original residents reached their homes by sedan chairs, which were carried up and down the steep slope of Victoria Peak.
 This limited development of the Peak until the opening of the Peak Tram funicular in 1888.

 The boost to accessibility caused by the opening of the Peak Tram created demand for residences on the Peak.
 Between 1904 and 1930, the Peak Reservation Ordinance designated the Peak as an exclusive residential area reserved for non-Chinese.
 They also reserved the Peak Tram for the use of such passengers during peak periods.
 The Peak remains an upmarket residential area, although residency today is based on wealth.

 In 1905, construction of the Pinewood Battery was completed on the western side of the Peak.
 Harlech Road was constructed around the Peak as a means of resupply to this artillery and later anti-aircraft battery.